Ronald H. Aldridge

 Ron Aldridge was elected to the Board of Directors of Woodmen of the World Life Insurance Society, effective June 1, 2013.

 Prior to his election to the Board, Aldridge served on the National Fraternal Committee, the Legislative Committee and as Chairman of the Treasurer's Report Committee.
-He is a charter member of Lodge 1450 in Jackson, MS, having served as Vice President, and has also served as a Trustee of Lodge 2 in Madison, MS. He has held the Mississippi State Jurisdictional offices of President, Secretary, Treasurer, and Escort; and served as Chairman of the following Jurisdictional Committees: Legislative, Resolutions, Mileage and Per Diem, and Credentials.
+He is a charter member of Chapter 1450 in Jackson, MS, having served as Vice President, and has also served as a Trustee of Chapter 2 in Madison, MS. He has held the Mississippi State Jurisdictional offices of President, Secretary, Treasurer, and Escort; and served as Chairman of the following Jurisdictional Committees: Legislative, Resolutions, Mileage and Per Diem, and Credentials.